-Hong Kong Leaders Apologize For Extradition Bill As Territory Braces For More Protests
+Hong Kong Leaders Apologize For Extradition Bill As They Brace For More Protests

 Two members of Hong Kong's Executive Council have followed the territory's chief executive in issuing a public apology for supporting an extradition bill that continues to fuel massive demonstrations despite its suspension.